SowmyaMB30/SowmyaMB30/README.md

-- 👋 Hi, I’m @SowmyaMB30
+- 👋 Hi, I’m Sowmya Macheri Balaji
-- 👀 I’m interested in Electrical Engineering and Computer Science
+- 👀 I’m interested in CPU/GPU Architecture , Design Verification
-- 🌱 I’m currently learning Electrnics and Communication Engineering
+- 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on societal enhancing projects
-- 📫 How to reach me sowmyabalaji30@gmail.com
+- 📫 How to reach me sowmyabalaji30@gmail.com / smacher@ncsu.edu

 <!---
 SowmyaMB30/SowmyaMB30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.